EMI-Group/evomo/README.md

 ## Examples

-Below is a basic example demonstrating how one might utilize the tensorized NSGA-III algorithm within EvoMO.
-(Note: The import paths and API details are placeholders and will be updated once the package is officially released.)
+Below is a basic example demonstrating how one might utilize the tensorized HypE algorithm within EvoMO.

 ```python
 from evox import workflows, problems